EricMFink/ProfessionalResponsibility/_casebook/chap7.md

 As stated above, the issue of discipline against a prosecutor for his violation of Rule 3.8 is _res nova_ in the State of Louisiana.
 While this Court has the benefit of Rule XIX considerations, we have no prior case law on the issue.
 However, Louisiana is not the first jurisdiction to address the issue of a prosecutor's failure to disclose evidence to a defendant.
 Our brethren in North Carolina, Kansas, South Carolina, Ohio and Iowa have imposed discipline against an attorney who fails to disclose evidence pursuant to Brady.
 Thus, we find some guidance in their decisions.
 The sanctions imposed in other jurisdictions range from public reprimand or censure to a six-month suspension from the practice of law.
 Based upon the facts of this case, we conclude the appropriate baseline sanction for respondent's misconduct is a three-month suspension from the practice of law.
 However, in light of the mitigating factors, we will defer this suspension in its entirety, subject to the condition that any misconduct during a one-year period following the finality of this judgment may be grounds for making the deferred suspension executory, or imposing additional discipline, as appropriate.

-#### JOHNSON, J. concurs in part, dissents in part, for the reasons that follow.
+<span class="larger-bold">JOHNSON, J. concurs in part, dissents in part, for the reasons that follow.<\span>

 I concur in the majority's opinion that respondent knowingly withheld _Brady_ evidence, that respondent's experience as a prosecutor was an aggravating factor, that the Court's actions in reversing defendant's conviction failed to invalidate the potential injury to the criminal justice system, or to defendant, and that respondent's behavior warrants discipline by this Court.
 However, because of the actual injury caused by respondent's prosecutorial misconduct, I dissent from the majority's conclusion that respondent's suspension should be deferred.